fc-minecraft/hoc2020-md/rails.md

 # Lay down some rails

 ## Step 1
-Create an easier way to get between both towns by placing minecart rails through the tunnel.
+Create an easier way to travel between both towns by placing minecart rails through the tunnel.

 #### ~ tutorialhint
 The ``||hoc2020:place rail below||`` block will place a rail under the Agent.